-We hope you enjoy our organic, handmade breads!
+We hope you enjoy our delicious, handmade breads!

 How long does it stay so delicious?